Looking for the ultimate food holiday ? Cook, eat and drink your way around these amazing locations...

 For parma ham bursting with aged flavour try the Antica Salumeria Giorgio Pancaldi, where they have been serving only the best this meaty delicacy of the region for more than 70 years.
 Snap up a tot of vino to pair it with, by taking a visit to the Cleto Chiarli vineyard in Castelvetro, set up in 1860, where you’ll see the entire process of making their signature Lambrusco right the way from grape through to bottle.

 You’ll also find some of the best Parmigiano-Reggiano and traditional balsamic vinegar you’ll ever sample in Emilia Romagna’s many food outlets.

 Tempted?
 Read our guide to food holidays in Emilia Romagna here

 6. Grenoble, France

-Just south of Lyon but with a distinctive cuisine of its own, the city of Grenoble lies in scenic spot at the foot of the Alps in south-eastern France.
+Just south of Lyon but with a distinctive cuisine of its own, the city of Grenoble lies in scenic spot at the foot of the Alps – and is one of our best destinations for a food holiday in France.
 This is a top destination for walnut-lovers and these flavoursome nuts form the basis of many local recipes.